WowDevTools/libwarcraft/README.md

 * TRS (Hashmap Translation Table): Read support.
 * WDT (World Tables): Fully compliant Read & Write.
 * WDL (World LOD): Fully compliant Read & Write.
-* WMO (World Model Object).
+* WMO (World Model).
 Fully compliant Read & Write.

 The following formats are still in progress, and may not work as intended (or at all):
 * MDX (Model).
 Partial Read, Wrath of the Lich King.
 No animation data exposed, but it's being read internally.